 The northernmost of the Bath Row houses, on the southeast corner of 6th and Fremont, is joined at the rear to a much larger and more modern structure which faces Fremont.
 The stone foundation is a clue to the 1883 vintage of this Bath Row cottage.

 Fremont, from 6th to 8th Street

-603 Fremont is an example of the Folk Pyramid style, and was built prior to 1900.
-The porch and shutters which give it a Colonial Revival appearance were added in the 1940s, as was the bay window.
-Emil Therkildsen, an early owner, was a Sheriff of Albany County; around 1907, he hid a prisoner in the cellar to avoid a lynching, then spirited him to Cheyenne in the middle of the night.
+603 Fremont is an example of the Folk Pyramid style and was built prior to 1900.
+The porch and shutters, which give it a Colonial Revival appearance, were added in the 1940s, as was the bay window.
+Emil Therkildsen, an early owner, was a Sheriff of Albany County who, around 1907, hid a prisoner in the cellar to avoid a lynching and then spirited him to Cheyenne in the middle of the night.

-615 Fremont – Note the ornament at the peak of the dormer on this Four-Square style house.
+615 Fremont – Note the ornament at the peak of the dormer on this Four Square style house.
 A type of finial, its purpose may be structural as well as decorative – it adds strength to a weak point on the roof.
-Known locally as “snowbirds” (regardless of their shape – many are ball-shaped) they were once common, but are now a bit of vanishing Americana.
-There are twenty or so houses on our tours that still retain this touch of whimsy – it’s fun to spot them.
+Known locally as “snowbirds” (regardless of their shape – many are ball-shaped) they were once common, but now represent a bit of vanishing Americana.
+There are twenty or so houses on our tours that still retain this touch of whimsy.
+It’s fun to spot them!